Back to Wordpress Guide

 - Homepage settings

-The Customizer's preview feature lets you experiment without commitment, preventing those moments of digital regret when hasty changes produce unexpected and unwelcome results.
+The Customizer's preview feature lets you experiment without commitment, preventing moments of digital regret when hasty changes produce unexpected results.

 Troubleshooting: Solutions to Common WordPress Puzzles